+There are many flashes which do not reach ground.
+Most of these remain within the cloud and are called intra-cloud (IC) lightning flashes.
 Cloud flashes sometimes have visible channels that extend out into the air around the storm (cloud-to-air or CA), but do not strike the ground.
-The terms sheet lightning or intra-cloud lightning (IC) refers to lightning embedded within a cloud that lights up as a sheet of luminosity during the flash.
+The term sheet lightning is used to describe an IC flash embedded within a cloud that lights up as a sheet of luminosity during the flash.

 Large thunderstorms are capable of producing other kinds of electrical phenomena called transient luminous events (TLEs) that occur high in the atmosphere.
 They are rarely observed visually and not well understood.
 The most common TLEs include red sprites, blue jets, and elves.

-Red Sprites can appear directly above an active thunderstorm as a large but weak flash.
+Sprites can appear directly above an active thunderstorm as a large but weak discharge.
 They usually happen at the same time as powerful positive CG lightning strokes.
 They can extend up to 60 miles from the cloud top.
 Sprites are mostly red and usually last no more than a few seconds, and their shapes are described as resembling jellyfish, carrots, or columns.
 Because sprites are not very bright, they can only be seen at night.
 They are rarely seen with the human eye, so they are most often imaged with highly sensitive cameras.